-A: Anyone ("Plaintiff") can use Small Claims Court to sue another person or company ("Defendant") for any reason as long as the claim is for \$11,000 or less.
-A Small Claims Court judgment must be an amount of money; the judgment cannot order the Defendant to do something - such as return personal property.
+A: Anyone ("Plaintiff") can use Small Claims Court to sue another person or company ("Defendant") for any reason as long as the claim is for \$20,000 or less (higher after 1/1/2030).
+A Small Claims Court judgment must be an amount of money; the judgment cannot order the Defendant to do something - such as return personal property or evict a tenant.
 A good resource for information is the website shown in the title box, above.